UPPMAX/uppmax_intro_python/docs/sessions/using_the_python_interpreter.md

 You want to make a computer run Python code, for some good reason.
 Here we do so!

-To develop code in Python on the UPPMAX clusters, one needs to:
+To develop code in Python on your HPC clusters, one needs to:

-- Login to Rackham, to be on an UPPMAX cluster
+- Login to that HPC cluster, to be able to work on it
 - Load the Python module, to be able to use a modern Python interpreter
 - Use the Python interpreter, to run Python code

-Luckily, UPPMAX has documentation that should allow you to do so yourself!
+Luckily, the documentation of your HPC center should allow you to do this by yourself!

 These exercises will ensure you are able to run a minimal Python program.